 Tom Patterson grew up in the Adirondack Mountains of northern New York and graduated with a B.A. in geography from SUNY Oneonta.
 Seeking warmer climes, he received an M.A. in geography from the University of Hawaii at Manoa.
 Tom started his career teaching classes and serving as Cartography Laboratory Manager at the University of Utah.
 Most of his career was spent as a cartographer for the U.S. National Park Service, Harpers Ferry Center, retiring from there in 2018.
-Tom is a former president of the North American Cartographic Information Society (NACIS) and now serves as exectutive director of that organization.
+Tom is a former president and executive director of the North American Cartographic Information Society (NACIS).
 He is active in the ICA Commission on Mountain Cartography.
 Tom lives outside of Washington, D.C. in northern Virginia.

 Developing an interest in shaded relief (from June 2008 ICA Newsletter)